Cat Care

 Consider the following hazards to outdoor cats:

-• Outdoor cats get injured by fighting with other cats, dogs or wildlife.
+• Outdoor cats get injured by fighting with other cats, dogs, or wildlife.
 They will require more medical care than indoor cats.

 • Outdoor cats often get hit by cars.